 - 7 types of effects for video editing

 - Core ways to add video editor effects to your apps.

-Video editing filters are special effects that visually improve the shot.
+Video editing effects are special filters that visually improve the shot.
 They target the new generation of content makers who can be anyone with a phone camera.
 With filters, unseasoned creators can instantly turn their hastily taken videos into catchy clips with thousands of likes.

 Engagement is the key.
 With a tap, you can enhance the video giving it a cinematic look and feel.
 The video-making process is creative, simplified, and automated.
-And that’s why video editing effects allow developers to spark interest, boost engagement and increase user-generated content exponentially.
+And that’s why video editor effects allow developers to spark interest, boost engagement, and increase user-generated content exponentially.

 By usage, mobile video filters can be applied for:

 With real-time video capture, the user turns on a filter and starts recording.
 Example: beautification or AR lens.
 With video processing, the user overlays filters onto the recorded video, e.g. change backgrounds in a video.

 - Visual effects

 - Face AR effects